akalongman/ubuntu-configuration/README.md

     /var/www/html/domains/somesite.com

 Now you have to add automatic `.test` domain resolving on your local machine:

+_This NetworkManager `dns=dnsmasq` method is superseded by [Wildcard .test resolving (VPN safe, systemd-resolved)](#wildcard-test-resolving-vpn-safe-systemd-resolved) below.
+Prefer that method, especially if you use a VPN._

 Edit the file `/etc/NetworkManager/NetworkManager.conf`, and add the line `dns=dnsmasq` to the [main] section, it will look like this: